-It’s easy to measure the size garden space we have to work in.
+It’s easy to measure the size and shape of the garden space.
 In our example we have measured our garden in centimetres.
-If you prefer to measure yours in feet and inches, don’t worry we can use that.
+If you prefer to measure yours in feet and inches that’s fine.

 Then measure the first house wall that faces the garden and mark its length.
-Do this along each wall that is in the garden.
+Do this along each wall that is facing into the garden.

-Then take a measurement from one end of the house wall to the corner of the garden.
+Then take a measurement from one end of the house wall to the first corner of the garden.
 Mark and record it as the first length.
-Its best to use the longest wall that is towards the garden ‘cos the longer the wall the more accurate your measured triangle will be.
+Its best to use the longest house wall that is facing the garden ‘cos the longer the wall the more accurate your measured triangle will be.

 You now have a triangle with their measurements.

-Repeat this procedure from the same points of the house wall to each corner of the garden.
+Repeat this procedure from the end of the house walls to each corner of the garden.
 If when you look from a house wall end you can’t set the tape in a straight line to a garden corner, use a different house wall.
 As long as you complete a triangle to each corner, it will be fine.
-If the fence is not straight, take the same double measurement to each junction.
+If the fence is not straight, take the same triangular measurement to each junction.
 This will then give us the precise diagram of the garden.

-Now we need to know where any retained buildings are, such as the shed or greenhouse.
+Now we need to know where any retained structures are, such as a shed or greenhouse.
 Just repeat the same triangular measurements as you did for the garden perimeter, again from a house wall to the ends of the structure.
 If you cannot see the rear side of the structure measure the length of the structure and mark it on the plan.

 Do likewise for any trees that you want to keep in the garden.
-Measure to the tree trunk to give us the position of the tree.
+Measure from a house wall to the tree trunk to give us the position of the tree.

 We then need to mark the diameter of the tree canopy.
 Walk under the tree and stop when you are standing beneath the outer branches of the tree canopy.
 Measure from where you are standing to the tree trunk.

 It sounds a lot but not really if you follow each step.
 Don’t forget.
-Send us as many photos as you wish.
-We will then see its surroundings and give us a “Feel” of the garden.
+Send us as many photos as you can.
+We will then see the surroundings that will give us a “Feel” of the garden.

 Measuring a slope

-If your garden slopes you will need to let us have the measurement of how far the garden slopes.
+If your garden slopes you will need to let us have the measurement of how far the garden slopes up or down.

 To do this you will need a long, straight plank or piece of wood, some bricks or short pieces of wood to you can prop the plank up to make it level.
 Plus, a straight edge to check the levels.

 If you need to go further, leave the prop in place and move the plank along and set it on the prop.
-Then start again repeating the process.
-Repeat the process down the garden.
+Then start again repeating the process, up or down the garden.

-If the garden slopes upwards start at the lowest point and repeat the process towards the lowest part of the garden.
+If the garden slopes upwards start at the highest point and repeat the process towards the lowest part of the garden.
 Mark the measurements on the paper.